chu0802/SLA/README.md

 dataset_dir: /path/to/dataset
 ```

-To download and prepare one of these datasets, run the following command:
+To download and prepare one of these datasets, run the following commands:

 ```
 cd data_preparation